mohiuddinwaqar-sudo/Crime_Statistics_Project/README.md

 # Introduction
 The following is an observation of crime trends across New South Wales, Victoria and Australia-wide.
 I previously worked as a research officer and found it fascinating to see crime trends over periods of time.
 This report is also in response to growing fears about 'rising crime' in Australia.

 ## NSW Crime Trends
- NSW is the biggest state in Australia by population as of 2024.
-Due to this crime tends to recieve major media coverage.
-I did not observe crime trends by Local Government Areas (LGA).
-But looked more wholistically.
-This is due to the fact that regional NSW has a significant portion of crime due to lower socioeconomic outcomes.
+NSW crime tends to receive intense media coverage, inflaming political and social discourse.
+I did not observe crime trends by Local Government Areas (LGA), but looked more wholistically.
+This is partly because regional NSW has a significant proportion of crime due to lower socioeconomic outcomes.
 Data was sourced from Bureau of Crime Statistics and Research (BOCSAR)

 ### Violent Crime
 #### Code